Find your care

 In certain diseases, this regulation pathway is altered, leading to under- or over-production of thyroid hormone.
 When a thyroid disorder is suspected clinically, a TSH level is obtained as an initial test.

 Normal values are from 0.4 to 4.0 mIU/L for those with no symptoms of an under- or over-active thyroid.
-If you are being treated for a thyroid disorder, your TSH should be between 0.5 and 2.0 mIU/L. This means that you are being treated appropriately.

 Some people with a TSH value over 2.0 mIU/L, who have no signs or symptoms suggestive of an under-active thyroid, may develop hypothyroidism sometime in the future.
 Anyone with a TSH above 2.0 mIU/L, therefore, should be followed very closely by a doctor.